 Best Time To Visit Colombia

-The best time to visit Colombia is roughly from December to March when its dry in the Andres.
-If you visit Medellin, you might want to avoid October to November as rainfall is pretty common and changed in the last years.
-Places like Cartagena and San Andres are hot all year round, and often also humid.
-Cities in the highlands are always fresh year-round, and especially wet in May, June and July.
+The best time to visit Colombia is roughly from December to March when its dry in the Andes.
+If you visit Medellin, you might want to avoid October to November as rainfall is pretty common.
+Cartagena and San Andres are hot and humid all year round.

 Is it Safe to Travel to Colombia?

-A question I got a lot of the time, and I can say yes.
+A question I get a lot of the time, and I can say yes.
 As in any country, general safety rules apply and pickpocketing is something to always be careful of.
-Otherwise, Colombia went through a big change, so places in Medellin that used to be a no-go area 20 years ago are now incredibly safe to visit.

-The bigger cities like Bogota, Medellin or Cartagena do still have certain areas you should stay away from, and when in doubt just take a taxi to wherever you want to go.
-Especially at night, I’d still recommend taking a taxi late at night, also for short distances.
+The bigger cities like Bogota, Medellin or Cartagena do still have certain areas you should stay away from.
+Especially at night, I’d still recommend taking a taxi.

 Are Two Weeks Enough for Colombia?

 The best way to get around Colombia is a mix of bus and flights.
-The bus system in Colombia is fantastic, with lots of convenient routes, easy to book last minute.
 The buses are comfortable, and often have VIP classes that allow for extra space and huge seats!
 Trust me, South American buses are some of the best out there!

 Some great sites to check for bus connections are: Bolivariano, Busbud or redBus.

 Best airlines to take in Colombia: Wingo or Ultra Air for low-cost carriers and Avianca, LATAM and Copa as standard airlines.
-Check for your flights here.
+Book your flights in advance here.

 Medellin: 3-4 Days